What to Visit in Bosnia and Herzegovina

 Fransiscan Monatseries in Kresevo, Fojnica and Kraljeva Sutjeska have much to present to visitors.

-Bosnia and Herzegovina is a place where everybody is welcome and where even strangers can feel like home.
+Bosnia and Herzegovina is a place where everybody is welcome and where even strangers can feel at home.